-Neutral language register, sometimes called objective writing, is a style of writing to present facts.
+Neutral language register, sometimes called objective writing, is a style of writing that presents facts in a non-emotional and business-like form.

 Its most common use is in scientific or academic texts and also for business and technical writing.